Canaripusia catenata

-Vexillum catenatum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Canaripusia catenata is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 10 mm.

 The shell is white, with large irregular chestnut-brown spots, arranged in bands.

 Distribution

 This marine species occurs in the Indo-West Pacific, from Mauritius to Hawaii, Midway and Pitcairn Island; also off Australia.